top of page

 Structured lean thinking enhances employees' natural intelligence:

-• Many sources and symptoms of information overload are eliminated
+• Sources and symptoms of information overload are eliminated

 • Employees have less interruptions and can more easily stay in their flow

-• HR Performance Management uses lean information to build employee competencies including: analytical, collaborative, communicative, customer-focused, influential, innovative, organized, relationship-builder, strategic, and trustworthy
+• HR Performance Management uses lean information to improve employee competencies: analytical, collaborative, communicative, customer-focused, influential, information steward, innovative, organized, relationship-builder, strategic, trustworthy

 Team